techbench-sa/Enigma/README.md

 Download the project.

-replace `htdocs` folder content with our project.
+replace `htdocs` folder's content with our project.
+- the folder should be named `htdocs`, keep this in mind.

 ## Usage